My boss startled as I said, “I’m Jade. I’m just a regular guy,” while introducing myself in front of my coworkers.

 Because she bought the idea that the ones who will succeed in life are those who are extraordinary, popular, charismatic, competitive, and maybe special.
 Not the ones who are regular or average (I know because I worked for her for a year).

 Maybe she’s right.
 But is she?

 Society Wants Us to Keep Competing

 Our society is in competition for centuries, love it or hate it.
 While our ancestors competed for food and territory, modern society competes for status and wealth.

 We compete who gets to win many customers.
 We compete who gets more followers on Instagram.
 We compete in schools, in workplaces, and even in our families.

 That’s the reason we’re driven to become the best of the best, especially in our jobs or careers.
 Because if we’re the best, it’s more likely we’re at the top of our game.

-Though nothing’s wrong with that, the fact we don’t even know our true intentions drives me crazy.
+Though nothing’s wrong with that, the fact that we don’t even know our true intentions drives me crazy!

 Yes our actions matter, but sometimes our intentions matter more.

 If our actions are driven by ego or a desire to become the best of the best, then we’re probably misguided.

 Knowing why we do what we do is very, very important.